Financial Action Task Force (FAFT)

 Assessment of the Portuguese system as regards the prevention and repression of money laundering and terrorist financing

-The Portuguese money laundering and terrorist financing prevention and repression systems have already been assessed within the scope of the FATF in 1994, 1999, and 2006.
-The main results of the 2006 evaluation can be viewed in the Third Mutual Evaluation Report on Anti-Money Laundering and Combating the Financing of Terrorism.
+The Portuguese money laundering and terrorist financing prevention and repression system was assessed within the scope of the FATF in 1994, 1999, 2006 and 2017.
+The results of the 2017 evaluation are available in the Anti-money laundering and counter-terrorist financing measures in Portugal – Mutual Evaluation Report (December 2017).